eclipse-opensmartclide/smartclide-docs/README.md

 # Welcome to the SmartCLIDE integrated platform.
 The SmartCLIDE project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 871177.

-For more general information about the SmartCLIDE project visit [smartclide.eu](https://smartclide.eu/).
+For more general information about the SmartCLIDE project visit [our website](https://smartclide.eu/).

 ## About the project